kayghar/kayghar.github.io/content/notesforself/00-BlogSetup.md

     make html
     make publish

+And we can get python's http server to server the contents of output/ on socket 8000:

+    python -m http.server output

+Make changes and repeat.
+When we're happy we should push to remote.
 The question is how to automate pushing to GitHub pages.

   1. Develop on branch gh-pages.
   2. make publish, iterate.